ThinkR-open/isc-proposal/proposal_neo4j.md

 According to DB-Engines.com, Neo4J is the most popular Graph DataBase Management System (1) (Graph DBMS), and it’s been the case since 2012.
 Neo4J ranks 22 on the list of all DBMS (2).
-A recent stackoverflow survey ranks Neo4J 17th in the list of the most popular DBMS (3) (taking into account all systems), but in this top, Neo4J stays first if we only consider Graph DBMS.
+A recent Stack Overflow survey ranks Neo4J 17th in the list of the most popular DBMS (3) (taking into account all systems), but in this top, Neo4J stays first if we only consider Graph DBMS.